Chemical defense: Plants

-A wealth of literature exists on the defensive chemistry of secondary metabolites produced by terrestrial plants and their antagonistic effects on pests and pathogens, likely owing to the fact that human society depends upon large-scale agricultural production to sustain global commerce.
+A wealth of literature exists on the defensive chemistry of secondary metabolites produced by terrestrial plants and their antagonistic effects on pests and pathogens, likely because human society depends upon large-scale agricultural production to sustain global commerce.
 Since the 1950s, over 200,000 secondary metabolites have been documented in plants.
 These compounds serve a variety of physiological and allelochemical purposes, and provide a sufficient stock for the evolution of defensive chemicals.
 Examples of common secondary metabolites used as chemical defenses by plants include alkaloids, phenols, and terpenes.
 Defensive chemicals used to avoid consumption may be broadly characterized as either toxins or substances reducing the digestive capacity of herbivores.
 Although toxins are defined in a broad sense as any substance produced by an organism that reduces the fitness of another, in a more specific sense toxins are substances which directly affect and diminish the functioning of certain metabolic pathways.
 Toxins are minor constituents (<2% dry weight), active in small concentrations, and more present in flowers and young leaves.
 On the other hand, indigestible compounds make up to 60% dry weight of tissue and are predominately found in mature, woody species.
 Many alkaloids, pyrethrins, and phenols are toxins.
 Tannins are major inhibitors of digestion and are polyphenolic compounds with large molecular weights.
 Lignin and cellulose are important structural elements in plants and are also usually highly indigestible.
 Tannins are also toxic against pathogenic fungi at natural concentrations in a variety of woody tissues.
 Not only useful as deterrents to pathogens or consumers, some of the chemicals produced by plants are effective in inhibiting competitors as well.
 Two separate shrub communities in the California chaparral were found to produce phenolic compounds and volatile terpenes which accumulated in soil and prevented various herbs from growing near the shrubs.
 Other plants were only observed to grow when fire removed shrubs, but herbs subsequently died off after shrubs returned.
 Although the focus has been on broad-scale patterns in terrestrial plants, Paul and Fenical in 1986 demonstrated a variety of secondary metabolites in marine algae which prevented feeding or induced mortality in bacteria, fungi, echinoderms, fishes, and gastropods.
 In nature, pests are a severe problem to plant communities as well, leading to the co-evolution of plant chemical defenses and herbivore metabolic strategies to detoxify their plant food.
 A variety of invertebrates consume plants, but insects have received a majority of the attention.
 Insects are pervasive agricultural pests and sometimes occur in such high densities that they can strip fields of crops.